qawolf/qawolf/docs/docs/test_different_devices.md

 When you create a test with QA Wolf, by default it runs on a browser that is 1366 pixels wide and 768 pixels tall.
 These dimensions are the default because they are the [most common desktop screen resolution](https://gs.statcounter.com/screen-resolution-stats/desktop/worldwide).

-In this tutorial, we'll learn how to create new tests and edit existing tests to use different devices and screen widths.
-We assume you understand how to [create a test](create_a_test) and have a [basic understanding of the test code](review_test_code).
+In this tutorial, we'll learn how to emulate [devices](https://github.com/puppeteer/puppeteer/blob/v2.0.0/lib/DeviceDescriptors.js) and test responsive layouts.
+We assume you know how to [create a test](create_a_test) and have a [basic understanding of the test code](review_test_code).

 ## Create a test on a different device